CAL Department of Comparative Cultural Studies

 Additional Department Awards

-• Junior Book Prize, awarded annually to a junior in each emphasis and minor who shows outstanding academic promise.
+• Junior Book Prize, awarded annually to a junior in each area (Art History, Asian Studies, Comparative Study of Religions, Public Humanities, and Museum Studies) who shows outstanding academic promise.

 • Each semester, one CCS major is recognized as the Outstanding Senior for Comparative Cultural Studies.